How students enter the Peace in the Pacific study tour

 Step 1.
 Answer this question

-How did the Bombing of Darwin and the Bombing of Pearl Harbor shape the relationship between Australia and the United States of America?
+How did the attacks on Pearl Harbour in 1941 and on Darwin in 1942 affect the relationship between Australia and the United States of America?

 You can submit your work in either essay or non-essay format.